dm03514/blog/distributed-tracing/org-impact-of-distributed-tracing/README.md

 ### System/Client Directory
-if you're updating a client dependency and want to see all the clients of that how do you do it?
+If you're updating a client dependency and want to see all the clients of that how do you do it?
 Grep Github? hope and pray? backwards compatibility?

+Which service are clients of a given service? which versions are those services on of the client library?

 db.type=redis
 span.kind=client